-Differential item functioning (DIF) for gender was conducted following field testing of the items in 2013, 2014, 2015, and 2016.
-Sample sizes for subgroups based on ethnicity and English language learner status were, unfortunately, too small to reliably compute DIF statistics, so only gender DIF analyses were conducted.
+Differential item functioning (DIF) for gender was conducted following field testing of the items in 2013 through 2017.
+Sample sizes for subgroups based on ethnicity and English language learner/multilingual learner status were, unfortunately, too small to reliably compute DIF statistics, so only gender DIF analyses were conducted.
 The Mantel-Haenszel χ^2 and standardized mean difference were used to detect items that may function differently for any of these subgroups.
 The Mantel-Haenszel χ^2 is a conditional mean comparison of the ordered response categories for reference and focal groups combined over values of the matching variable score.
 "Ordered" means that a response earning a score of "1" on an item is better than a response earning a score of "0," a "2" is better than "1," and so on.
 "Conditional," on the other hand, refers to the comparison of members from the two groups who received the same score on the matching variable - the total test score in our analysis.

-Four operational items for the June 2017 administration had DIF flags from the field test.
-Two items (#s 12, 22) had a moderate DIF favoring female students.
-There were also two items (#s 6, 26) with a strong DIF favoring female students.
+Four operational items for the June 2018 administration had DIF flags from the field test.
+There were two items (#s 25, 26) with a strong DIF favoring female students.
 The items were subsequently reviewed by content specialists.
 They were unable to identify content-based reasons why the items might be functioning differently between male students and female students and did not have any issue with using them for the operational exam.

-Full differential item functioning results are reported in Appendix E of the 2013, 2014, and 2015 technical reports and Appendix F of the 2016 technical report.
+Full differential item functioning results are reported in Appendix E of the 2013, 2014, and 2015 technical reports and Appendix F of the 2016 and 2017 technical reports.